China Trademark Registration

 Trademark Application

-If the trademark application is approved, it will be published in the Trademark Gazette for a period of 3 months and any interested parties may oppose the registration of the trademark during this period.
-If no opposition is filed, or if the opposition is unsuccessful, the trademark registration certificate will be issued.
+If the application is approved, it will be published in the Trademark Gazette for a three month opposition period.
+During this time, any interested party may file an opposition.
+If no opposition is filed, or if the opposition is unsuccessful, an electronic trademark registration certificate will be issued.

 Time Frame